 Top 10 Mediterranean yacht charter destinations

-Bespoke Yacht Charter has compiled this Insider’s Guide with destination highlights and tips for 10 of their most inspiring Mediterranean yacht charter destinations.
+Please enjoy this insider’s Guide with destination highlights and tips for 10 most inspiring Mediterranean yacht charter destinations:

 Barcelona is blossoming as a yachting hub, making this vibrant city an excellent starting point for a Mediterranean yacht charter.

 And thanks to the yachting legislation, charter yachts of all sizes operating in Spain can claim an exemption from the infamous matriculations tax.
 And non-EU-flagged superyachts are allowed to charter within Balearic waters.

 The Balearics are an ever popular charter destination, including beautiful Majorca (Mallorca), buzzing Ibiza and serene Menorca (Minorca).

 Majorca has sheltered coves to discover, and honey-stone villages set amongst olive, cherry tree and almond plantations.
 And I love the Serra de Tramuntana Mountains, a World Heritage Site in the west that is an idyllic place to go hiking or mountain biking.